This world is not conclusion

 I ‘wonder’ what is the place of the Anglican School in such a context and where are our theologians?

 ‘Seeking, speaking and showing understanding of what triune God is doing in and through Jesus Christ for the sake of the whole school’.

 Acknowledging the need and opportunity we have included in our Chaplain’s position description ‘reflective theologian’.
 They are not the only theologians at the school but they are set apart to enact what it means to seek, speak and show the life of the triune God for the sake of the whole world.

 As we meet as a chaplaincy team we strive to move through pragmatics to larger questions about what we are learning about God, ourselves and with others and the world.
 This practice encourages our seeking but held together with speaking and showing invites us beyond theory to the drama of living and ministry.
 In many Anglican schools, the chaplain is often solitary and finds it difficult to converse with like-minded colleagues.

 How can schools and the church support all leaders seeking to embody the theologian?

 As spiritual leaders in Anglican Schools we may be more than a theologian but not less.
 Acknowledging our own learning and enacting this wisdom with the community is a good place to work with wonder.

 Ryan began as a teacher in the suburbs of Melbourne before spending a formative season in Pakistan with his wife Fiona, also a teacher.
 Arriving back in Melbourne he felt called to ordination in the Anglican Church and chaplaincy in schools.
-He has 2 children, Elijah 9 and Sienna 7 with a passion for Christian leadership and seeing Anglican Schools become more fully themselves.
-He has been at Caulfield Grammar School for 5 years and can sometimes be found fly fishing in out of range places.
+He has 2 children, Elijah and Sienna with a longing to see Anglican Schools live out their sacred identity with confidence.
+He has been at Caulfield Grammar School for 8 years and can sometimes be found fly fishing in out of range places.